softomars/logs-monitoring/README.md

 ## Usage

-Access index.php or run the following command
+Access index.php (after modifying the input and output paths) or run the following command
 ```bash
 php main.php --input=/path/to/logs.log --output=/path/to/report.log
 ```